 “This problem is the tip of the iceberg.”

-Turboencabulator: a fictional machine that had a bloated technical description.
-So, it’s a reminder to engineers to use less jargon in communication.
-Rather, be straightforward and cut to the chase.
+Turboencabulator: a fictional machine with a bloated technical description.
+It’s a reminder to engineers to use less jargon in communication and cut to the chase.

 “We don’t have a turboencabulator, so go rewrite your report.”